open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-10.md

 The Operator has also been updated several times -- highlights include:

 - Minimum required version of Kubernetes is now 1.23.
-- Support for automatic instrumentation of nginx pods.
+- Support for automatic instrumentation of NGINX pods.
 - Improvements to the OpAMP bridge.
 - Instrumentation libraries have been updated across the board.